 Madeira Weather July Averages, Madeira Islands

-During this month, the average temperature for the island increases from 22.5°C on July 1st up to 23.5°C by July 31st.
+During this month, the average temperature for the island increases from 22.5°C on 1 July to 23.5°C by the end of the month.
 Daily highs and lows rise in a similar fashion as the month progresses, from 25°C to 26°C and from 20°C to 21°C, respectively.

-Throughout July, Malta is subject to an average rainfall of 6mm which is divided between four rainy days.
-With so little rainfall occurring on so few days, you probably won't even see a drop of the wet stuff during your holiday, so you can leave the umbrella at home and bring extra swimming gear and suntan lotion instead.
+Madeira is subject to an average rainfall of 6mm which is divided between four rainy days.
+With so little rainfall occurring on so few days, you probably won't even see a drop of the wet stuff during your holiday,

 During this month, Madeira enjoys an average of 11 hours of sunshine each day that's one hour more every day than the previous month.
 With so much sunshine, you'll have plenty of opportunities to explore the island, as well as hitting the beach to work on your tan.

 In July, the average sea temperature for Madeira is 22°C that's 1°C warmer than the previous month.
-Despite everyone feeling the temperature of water differently, most visitors to the island agree that this is the perfect temperature for swimming, snorkelling and scuba diving, which is why you'll see so many swimmers and sunbathers on the beaches of Madeira at this time of year.
+Despite everyone feeling the temperature of water differently, most visitors to the island agree that this is the perfect temperature for swimming, snorkelling and scuba diving.

 Madeira Hotels in July